• Skip to primary navigation

 • Thyme, dried

-• French rolls.
-Or some type of hoagie rolls or hoagie buns.
+• French Rolls, or some type of hoagie rolls

-• Provolone Cheese.
-We prefer provolone but you could use cheddar, Mozzarella or Swiss cheese.
+• Provolone Cheese, you can also use cheddar, Mozzarella or Swiss cheese if you prefer.

 How to make French Dip Sandwiches